tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 path1: /docapis_managing_dev_portals.html
 ---

-Conducting a successful documentation review is challenging, especially with developer docs because the content is often highly technical and requires engineering input and review.
+Conducting a successful documentation review is challenging, especially with developer docs because the content is often highly technical and requires a lot of engineering input and review.
 At the same time, getting this engineering input and review doesn't come easy.
 In this topic, I'll outline a tactical approach to conducting doc reviews for large amounts of content.

 * TOC
 {:toc}

 ## How to get reviewers to read long content

 Getting people to review short amounts of content (one topic or less) isn't so challenging.
-What's challenging is getting engineering-types to review dozens of pages.
+What's challenging is getting engineering types to review dozens of pages.
 A recent project I worked on had 75 new pages.
-How exactly do you get engineers, PMs, and others to read and review that many pages, especially in a short amount of time (right before release)?
-Not to be demeaning to engineers and others, but long-form reading of tech docs is not usually a characteristic many engineers and other technical types possess.
+How exactly do you get engineers, PMs, and others to read and review that many pages, especially in a short amount of time (a few weeks before release)?
+Long-form reading of tech docs is not usually a characteristic many people in tech.
 After 20 minutes, most people want to get back to work.
 Few people will spend all afternoon going through your docs to provide a detailed review.

 This puts technical writers in a pickle.
-You end up in a situation where you're highly dependent on the review and input of others (because the content is so technical), but getting this input is increasingly hard because so few like to read.
+You end up in a situation where you're highly dependent on the review and input of others (because the content is so technical or complex), but getting this input is increasingly hard because so few have the patience to read in a careful, meticulous way.

-In [Processes for managing large documentation projects](docapis_managing_doc_projects.html), I already outlined 5 general stages of document review:
+In [Processes for managing large documentation projects](docapis_managing_doc_projects.html), I already outlined five general stages of document review:

 1. Review with doc team
 2. Review with product team
-3. Review with field engineers and support
+3. Review with field engineers
-4. Review with legal
+4. Review with legal, support, and other stakeholders
 5. Review with beta partners

-But I didn't go into detail about process or the tactical how-to detailing ways to approach the groups, what feedback tools to use, how to prompt action, and so on.
+Previously, I didn't go into detail about more granular processes or the tactical how-to detailing ways to approach the groups, what feedback tools to use, how to prompt action, and so on.
 In this topic, I'll dive into these details in a practical, tried-and-true way.
 Remember that these are tips from a practitioner, based on actual experiences working as a technical writer in the real world doing doc reviews.
-This approach has worked for me, but each company has a different culture and rhythm, so decide what might work for you in your situation.
+This approach has worked for me, but also note that each company has a different culture and rhythm, so decide what might work for you in your situation.

 ## Meeting 1: Outline review